 Dvořák/Suk

 Julian Steckel .
 Tomáš Netopil .
-Tonkünstler-OrchesterAdvance sale
+Tonkünstler-OrchesterDuration: approx. 1 hour 45 minutes (incl. intermission)

 A rare treasure from Bohemia: Josef Suk's late Romantic sound world meets the timeless elegance of Antonín Dvořák's Cello Concerto.
 With Tomáš Netopil on the podium and Julian Steckel as soloist, an evening full of dazzling musical joy and deeply felt melancholy unfolds.